 Medical fitness to drive

-If you apply or renew your Queensland driver licence, you must notify us about any medical condition that is likely to adversely affect your ability to drive safely.
+If you intend on driving in Queensland, you must notify us about any medical condition that is likely to adversely affect your ability to drive safely.

-You must notify us if after you get or renew your Queensland driver licence you develop a permanent or long-term medical condition, or if you have a permanent or long-term increase in, or other aggravation of a medical condition that is likely to affect your ability to drive safely.
+You must notify us if you develop a permanent or long-term medical condition, or if you have a permanent or long-term increase in, or other aggravation of a medical condition that is likely to affect your ability to drive safely.

 Notify us about your medical condition